plctechnician/ooprogramming/README.md

 > Yes, I will be available every Wednesday morning for chatting.

 How does the exam is evaluated?
-> The final grade is a subjectively-weighted (Prof. Bicocchi is the subject) average between the home project and the oral examination.
+> The final grade is a subjectively-weighted (Dr. Bicocchi is the subject) average between the home project and the oral examination.
 > The oral examination is composed of theoretical questions about Java and Python and simple quizzes and exercises that anyone that developed a 2000 lines software project is quickly able to solve.
 The websites reported above, in particular https://www.w3resource.com/ and https://exercism.io/ provide plenty of examples.

+Can I get extra bonuses for good behaviours during the course?
+> Yes!
+Even though this repository is maintained mostly by Dr. Bicocchi, it embeds ideas and suggestions that came from students over the years.
+The best way to propose a change is a **git pull request**.
+We will see to make them in class.
+1 accepted **git pull requests** is worth 0.5 points.
+No more than 3 points can be accumulated in this way.

+Can I get punishments for bad behaviours during the course?
+> Of course!
+The best way to generate suspects on your integrity is showing up at the exam with a nice home project while being unable to answer to basic questions about the studied languages!
+Asking questions which are listed above is not advised as well.